Contact Us Now For a Free Consultation

 Criminal Trespass to Property - Directed Verdict of Not Guilty After Trial in DuPage County

-Not Guilty Directed Verdict for Criminal Trespass to Property in DuPage County after a trial.
+NOT GUILTY Directed Verdict for Criminal Trespass to Property in DuPage County after a trial.

 People v.
 P.F. - DuPage County criminal defense lawyer, James Dimeas, represented a 20-year-old female client who was charged with a Class A misdemeanor for Criminal Trespass to Real Property.
 The case was at the DuPage County Courthouse and went to trial.
 The client had no criminal record whatsoever.
 She was a college student and could not afford to have anything appear in a criminal background search that could hurt her future and affect her ability to obtain a job or employment licensing.
 She refused to back down despite of the state offering to reduce the charge to a simple Trespass and offering her Court Supervision and a small fine.
 The client insisted that she did nothing wrong and would not agree to plead guilty to something that she did not do.
-The case went to trial and after the state presented all its evidence, the judge granted Mr. Dimeas's Motion for a Directed Verdict and found his client not guilty.
+The case went to trial and after the state presented all its evidence, the judge granted James Dimeas's Motion for a Directed Verdict and found his client NOT GUILTY.

 One evening, the client received a phone call from a friend informing her that he had been arrested for Driving on a Suspended License in Naperville.
 Her friend was being held in the Naperville jail and asked her to drive down to the Naperville Police Station and post the money needed for the bond.
 The client, who lived in Chicago her entire life, had never been to Naperville.
 She asked her two roommates to accompany her to the Naperville police station to post the bond and get her friend out of jail.
 The client arrived at the Naperville Police Station but did not know where she needed to go to post the bond.